ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Evidence

-Evidence is a set of claims about the target device that reveal operational status, health, configuration or construction that have security relevance.
+Evidence is a set of claims about the target environment that reveal operational status, health, configuration or construction that have security relevance.
 Evidence is evaluated by a Verifier to establish its relevance, correctness, and timeliness.
 Claims need to be collected in a manner that is reliable.